A-E-H-M/A-E-H-M/README.md

 - ⌨️ I’m currently working on building static libraries, writing unit tests, designing a 2D game engine, and becoming a C++ main.
 - 🧠 I’m currently learning about CI/CD pipelines, software architecture, and how to bargain with CMake.
-- 💬 Ask me about about being a mental health counselor turned C++ programmer, who also identifies synapsid fossils in their spare time.
+- 💬 Ask me about about being a mental health counselor turned C++ programmer, who also prepares bird specimens for a museum.
 - 🧶⛓️ Fun fact: Crocheting is the gateway to chainmaille.